-These scones are a simple and delicious way to enjoy seasonal rhubarb while it’s around!
+Rhubarb scones are a simple and delicious way to enjoy seasonal rhubarb while it’s around!
 The beautiful subtle rhubarb-y shades of pink and green poke through the dough and lend a lovely sweet-tart flavor that brightens the buttery scones.

 A simple scone is a great thing to know how to make ~ swap out almost any fresh berry as they come into season and you have a perfect portable breakfast or special brunch treat.
 Since rhubarb has such a short and sweet season I highly suggest freezing any extra.

-Wash and dry the stalks.
+- Wash and dry the stalks.

-Thinly slice them into about 1/2 inch pieces.
+- Thinly slice them into about 1/2 inch pieces.

-Lay the fruit out in a single layer on a lined baking sheet.
+- Lay the fruit out in a single layer on a lined baking sheet.
 Put the pan in the freezer for an hour.
 The fruit will be hard.

-Quickly transfer the fruit to heavy duty zip lock freezer bags, label, and put back in the freezer.
+- Quickly transfer the fruit to heavy duty zip lock freezer bags, label, and put back in the freezer.
 Push out any excess air before zipping closed.

-They’ll last 6 months to a year.
+- Theyโll last 6 months to a year.

-You can definitely make a simple glaze for these scones, like I did with my Fresh Cranberry and White Chocolate Scones, or my Maple Oat Nut Scones.
+You can definitely make a simple glaze for these rhubarb scones, like I did with my Fresh Cranberry and White Chocolate Scones, or my Maple Oat Nut Scones.
 You can also simply dust them with a little sugar before baking, which gives them a subtle sweet crunch.

 I loved them served warm with a generous smear of my homemade Instant Pot Clotted Cream!